Thomas Horton has a practice specialising in sports, insolvency, commercial litigation and property.

 • Representing a property developer in a claim against a contractor for failing to complete contracted works.

-• Representing a company that provides education, training, and consultancy services to the international sporting community in a claim for breach of a joint venture agreement brought against the International Paralympic Committee.
+• Representing a company that provides education, training, and consultancy services to the international sporting community in a claim for breach of a joint venture agreement brought against an international sports governing body.

 • Advising and representing, including at a mediation, a door manufacturing company in a claim against a property developer for non-payment of delivered goods.